How do I...?

 The Library does not purchase music, movies, or audio books.
 Please check with your public library.

-Faculty can find the video or DVD in our catalog, click the title, then click the Place Hold button for pick up at Main or CHC.
-We can also send videos through intercampus mail; contact Dan Buzan at 530-879-4366 or email: email@example.com
+Faculty can find any DVD in our catalog, click the title, then click the Place Hold button for pick up at Main or CHC.
+We can also send videos through intercampus mail; contact Dan Buzan at 530-879-4366 or email: firstname.lastname@example.org

 Do I need a library card to check out books?